Forensic Science and the Law

 about an expert

-Paige McElhinney has accumulated extensive casework experience since starting her expert witness and forensic science career in 2001.
+Paige McElhinney is Co-Director of The Forensic Group Ltd. She has accumulated extensive casework experience since starting her expert witness and forensic science career in 2001.
 She is an expert in application of scientific techniques to item and scene examinations including body fluid identification, blood stain pattern interpretation (scenes and items), fabric damage, using DNA results to assist with interpretations, hair comparisons, hair sample collection, physical fits, footwear and trace material recovery, transfer and persistence of biological and non-biological materials.

 Ms McElhinney was part of the team that developed the medical examination kit and is co-author of the chapters on Forensic Specimens and Forensic Science and Drug Facilitated Sexual Assault in The Medical Management of Sexual Assault (Sixth Edition 2006), published by Doctors for Sexual Abuse Care.
 She has also been contracted to the United Nations Office on Drugs and Crime to develop an Introduction to Forensic Science Course for a major overseas national authority.
 Ms McElhinney has worked with the NZ Law Commission on issues relating to expert witnesses and forensic biological data management.